 How I Go to Badami Cave Temples?

-The nearest town Hubli in Karnataka is at 97 kilometers away.
+The nearest town Hubli is at around 97 kilometers away.
 The Nearest Airport is at Belgaum.

-A word of cation; moneys near the cave snatches your bags, water bottles, eatables, etc.
+A word of cation; moneys near the caves may snatch your bags, water bottles, eatables, etc.